MNM-Nick/scripts-png/README.md

-# scripts-by-others
+# scripts-png
-these are scrips I snipped by others that I will build onto and create my own take from it.
+images of scrips that i forgot to backup